SOT Chiropractic Technique

 In Cat 1 and Cat 2 we still look at the spine, but we also do cranial adjusting which focuses on restoring movement of the cranial bones and to restores proper flow of the Cerebrospinal fluid.
 (CSF)

-When we breath, the skull and the meninges (Membranes which house the spinal cord, brain and cerebrospinal fluid) move with the sacrum (tail bone) creating a pump mechanism which helps circulate CSF (Cerebrospinal Fluid) around our spinal cord and brain.
-When our pelvis, spine and cranium have aberrant movement patterns, this mechanism is affected, and the flow of the CSF becomes hampered.
-Proper cranial movement is also imperative in proper hormone function as the glands in the brain like the pituitary and pineal glands rely on movement of the meninges and cranium to release the appropriate hormones to the body.
+When we breathe, the skull and the meninges (membranes which house the spinal cord, brain, and cerebrospinal fluid) move with the sacrum (tail bone), creating a pump mechanism which helps circulate CSF (cerebrospinal fluid) around our spinal cord and brain.
+When our pelvis, spine, and cranium have aberrant movement patterns, this mechanism is affected, and the flow of the CSF becomes hampered.

 People with shallow breath also affect this system’s ability to function at its optimum.
 Stress is a big player here.
 Notice how those who are stressed breath shallow and rapidly.
 Restoring proper breath cycle is also important in restoring proper cranial and sacral movement.
 Yoga is great, especially along with pranayama yoga (breath control), as it reduces stress.